davidmweber/jekyll-example/README.md

 ``` bash
 ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future sudo gem install jekyll
 ```

+It is also possible that `gem` fails on OSX when installing nokogiri.
+Just ignore it as the [fix](http://nokogiri.org/tutorials/installing_nokogiri.html) is relatively complicated and it is not required to build the site.

 You now need to clone a copy of the sources as hosted on GitHub.
 The easiest (but not the most secure) way is to achieve this is as follows:

 ``` bash